EPCCed/2023-09-06-rse-singularity/_episodes/singularity-gettingstarted.md

 ~~~
 {: .output}

 What just happened?
-We pulled a container image from a remote repository (in this case, stored on githib using their packages feature) using the `singularity pull` command and directed it to store the container image in a file using the name `lolcow.sif` in the current directory.
+We pulled a container image from a remote repository (in this case, stored on GitHub using their packages feature) using the `singularity pull` command and directed it to store the container image in a file using the name `lolcow.sif` in the current directory.
 If you run the `ls` command, you should see that the `lolcow.sif` file is now present in the current directory.

 > ## Why is the protocol `docker://`?
 >